-ing of the proletariat is an imporative concomitant element to its struggle for liberation.
-When the proletariat wills it, it will find the read and the means to arming.
-In this field also the leadership falls naturally to the sections of the Fourth International.
+Engels defined the state as bodies of "armed men."
+The arming of the proletariat is an imperative concomitant element to its struggle for liberation.
+When the proletariat wills it, it will find the road and the means to arming.
+In this field, also, the leadership falls naturally to the sections of the Fourth International.